Zimbabwe drought leaves more than two million people without clean water

 "It was bad when they started rationing it, we could store water but it is dire now, because we may have no water for days and there is nothing to store," Nyasha Chingo, who lives in Kuwadzana, a township near the Harare business district told CNN.

-The Community Water Alliance of Zimbabwe, an NGO that has been monitoring cases, says the worst affected areas are Chitungwiza, Epworth, Ruwa and Norton Town Councils, where residents have not had water for many months.
+The Community Water Alliance of Zimbabwe, a campaign group that has been monitoring cases, says the worst affected areas are Chitungwiza, Epworth, Ruwa and Norton Town Councils, where residents have not had water for more than three months.

 The water crisis has also sparked fears of cholera outbreak in areas where residents have gone without water for as long as three months, the NGO said.